 I loved this is film.
-I felt joy, pain, pride and anger all in one scene.
+I felt joy, pain, pride, and anger all in one scene.
 This is one of those movies that I will see maybe once or twice and then never again because it makes me too sad or angry.
 The only complaint I have about this movie is they didn’t include how he go into the Panthers.
-It went from interrogation room to him in the room with the rest of the Panthers.
+It went from the interrogation room to him in the room with the rest of the Panthers.
 Let’s focus on ole Bill.
-I always wonder what motives people in Bill’s position to do they do.
+I always wonder what motives people in Bill’s position to do what they do.
 Instead of taking his punishment for crimes he actively committed, he decided to play into the government’s hands and help them murder a man who was for the people.
 A man they continued to badger for no reason other than the fact that he wanted to unite the people in his community.
 I love the use of the clips from the 70’s and from O’Neal’s interview.
-Spike Lee did that in Da 5 Bloods but the only reason I didn’t like it there was the simple fact that the clips lasted too long.
-Anyway, O’Neal started this mission as a way to avoid prison because of his own faults but in doing what he did, could be say that he was responsible for the deaths of dozens of Panthers based on the information he provided to the FBI and Chicago police?
+Spike Lee did that in Da 5 Bloods, and the only reason I didn’t like it there was for the simple fact that the clips lasted too long.
+Anyway, O’Neal started this mission as a way to avoid prison because of his own faults, but in doing what he did, could it be said that he was responsible for the deaths of dozens of Panthers based on the information he provided to the FBI and Chicago police?
 Here’s what really grinds my gears.
-At the point where you knew there was no terrorist threat from these people that you befriend and who grew to trust you, you could have stopped, but he didn’t.
-He accepted the money, the fancy food and the immunity, so to speak.
+At the point where you knew there was no terrorist threat from these people that you befriended and who grew to trust you, you could have stopped, but he didn’t.
+He accepted the money, the fancy food, and the immunity, so to speak.
 He started to like what he was doing because of what he was receiving in return.

 Is there anyone who disagrees with me?
 If you do, please let me know.